cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Sybil resistant means that it can withstand Sybil attacks.
 A Sybil attack is simply an attack on a system where the attacker uses a lot of pseudo (fake) identities to gain influence (usually, in terms of computational power) for himself.

 ### What is BFT?
 BFT is an abbreviation for Byzantine fault tolerance.
-It is a system that tackles the Byzantine general problem (a problem in which 4 generals need to come to an agreement of successfully attacking a city at the same time).
+It is a system that tackles the Byzantine general problem (a problem in which 4 generals need to come to an agreement to successfully attack a city at the same time).
 In blockchains, each node (computer) needs to agree with one another on the current state of the network securely and efficiently.
 BFT is designed in such a way to help avoid the Byzantine generals problem.
 It is designed to achieve agreement even if some of the communicating nodes involved act maliciously.

 ### What is POS?
 Proof of Stake is the name of the consensus algorithm (way of agreeing) that is used in certain blockchain systems.
-Its main ideas is to protect the system through the use of the stake of its participants.
+Its main idea is to protect the system through the use of the stake of its participants.

 ### What is staking?
 Staking is the process of "locking" your tokens to receive rewards.